“The Law of Life’s Transmigration”

 it is No Bright — did not arise for the

-first time in this life, but have continued
+first time in present life, but have

-to arise since the distant past lives
+continued to arise since the distant past

-Death.
+and Death.

 → Here